 Ancient city

-Next to the Pimentel Castle is the San Pablo Church.
+Next to Pimentel Castle is the San Pablo Church.
 Both Philip II and Philip IV (1605 - 1665) were baptized here.
 French Emperor Napoleon (1769 - 1821) also visited the church.
-Europe has many magnificent churches, but few churches have transformed their facades into extremely magnificent reliefs like San Pablo.
+Europe has many magnificent churches, but few churches have turned their facades into extremely magnificent reliefs like San Pablo.
 Any book about Gothic architecture will use the facade of San Pablo Church as an example.
 Inside, San Pablo Church does not have as much gold, silver, or stained glass as other Western European churches, but the architect cleverly used windows and natural light to highlight the beauty of the white stones used to build the church.

-Enjoy life now
+Enjoy life in the present

 Apart from religious festivals, the two most famous events in Valladolid are the World Tapas Championship and the Valladolid International Film Festival (commonly known as Seminci).
 Tapas is not just a specific dish but also a general breakfast dish.
 Tapas can be fried shrimp, anchovy sandwiches, grilled meat skewers, olive salad...
 Every November, Valladolid organizes the World Tapas Championship for chefs from Spanish-speaking countries to show off their skills.
 On this occasion, more than 40 bars in the city also provide free tapas for diners to enjoy.

 The Valladolid International Film Festival was first held in 1956.
-Initially, only religious films were included in the festival, but the event gradually evolved into a celebration of films with humanistic values.
+Initially, only religious films were included in the festival, but the event gradually transformed into a celebration of films with humanistic values.
 Seminci is an opportunity for independent filmmakers to “launch” their experimental works, and some of Spain’s most famous directors, screenwriters, and actors have grown up in Seminci.
 Tourists who want to learn about Spanish cinema should attend the Valladolid International Film Festival, held every March.

 Source: https://hanoimoi.vn/co-mot-valladolid-khac-679854.html